popolo-project/popolo-spec/data/survey.md

 * CIQ has no properties for head shots or external links.
 * xNL can [handle](http://docs.oasis-open.org/ciq/v3.0/specs/ciq-specs-v3.html#_Toc193533217) special [cases](http://docs.oasis-open.org/ciq/v3.0/specs/ciq-specs-v3.html#_Ref174170633) where `givenName` and `familyName` are insufficient.
-* `xPIL.xsd` defines `ElectronicAddressIdentifiers` for emails, `PersonInfo/Gender` for genders, `BirthInfo/BirthDateTime` for birth dates, `Events/Event` for death dates and `FreeTextLines` for biographies.
+* `xPIL.xsd` defines `ElectronicAddressIdentifier` for emails, `PersonInfo/Gender` for genders, `BirthInfo/BirthDateTime` for birth dates, `Events/Event` for death dates and `FreeTextLines` for biographies.
-* `xPIL.xsd` defines `Identifiers` for identifiers, `OrganisationInfo/Type`, `OrganisationInfo/CategoryType` and `OrganisationInfo/Nature` for classifications, `Relationships` for parent organizations, and `Events/Event` for founding dates and dissolution dates.
+* `xPIL.xsd` defines `Identifier` for identifiers, `OrganisationInfo/Type`, `OrganisationInfo/CategoryType` and `OrganisationInfo/Nature` for classifications, `Relationship` for parent organizations, and `Events/Event` for founding dates and dissolution dates.
-* xPIL `ContactNumbers` belong to a party, not to an address.
 * xPIL defines `Memberships`, but no class for posts. xPRL defines `Relationship/RelationshipRole`.
 * CIQ often uses code lists for maximum flexibility and extensibility, instead of defining a vocabulary.